Ratan and Holmön. Photo: Visit Umeå

 Don't miss out on a visit to Norrbyskär's museum in Norrbyskär.
 Here you can learn more about the island's history, go on a guided mini-train tour and buy takeaway food and “FIKA” to enjoy a wonderful picnic in nature.

 How to get here: The ferry to Norrbyskär departs from Norrbyn, 39 km south of Umeå.
 The trip takes about 15 minutes, there is an additional cost for the ferry to be added.

 Experience the Järnäs peninsula and the old fishing village Järnäsklubb.
 Here you can hike on cliffs, enjoy miles of sea views and look for lighthouses on the horizon.
-Look for the secret bathing spot “Lilla Badviken” (i.e. the small bathing bay) which is yet to discover for most people, or order something good to eat or drink at the restaurant Kafé Lotsen.
-Stay overnight in the Lotshuset Gästhem, the house with the special tower and a fantastic view of the sea.
+Look for the secret bathing spot “Lilla Badviken” (i.e. the small bathing bay) which is yet to discover for most people.
+Stay overnight in Lotsstugan the house with the special tower and a fantastic view of the sea.

 How to get here: From Umeå, drive south on the E4 to the northern entrance to Nordmaling.
 Shortly after the Levar hotel, turn left and follow the road to Järnäsklubb.